-Inevitably, some team members may resist this – they may be unsure of how to us the technology or just feel camera shy.
+Inevitably, some team members may resist this – they may be unsure of how to use the technology or just feel camera shy.
 We’d suggest that you make it compulsory – once staff have their heads around the idea, it’s really no different to a normal team meeting.
-Start and to end each day with a team huddle keeps the connection.
+Start and end each day with a team huddle that keeps the connection.

 Work with video on